breakfastquay/minibpm/README.txt

 to your code project.
 MiniBPM uses some classes from the C++ standard library, but has no other dependencies.

 A suite of unit tests is provided using the Boost test framework.
+(Note that these test the implementation of the method -- they do not give you any indication of how good the method itself is.)
-To run these, run "make" or equivalent in the tests/ directory.
+To run them, run "make" or equivalent in the tests/ directory.